-T cell responses to the spike protein of SARS-CoV-2 are still effective against the recent B1.1.7 (Kent) and B1.351 (South African) variants following two doses of the Pfizer/BioNTech COVID-19 vaccine, a new preprint from researchers in the UK Coronavirus Immunology Consortium suggests.
+T cell responses to the spike protein of SARS-CoV-2 are still effective against the recent B1.1.7 (Kent) and B1.351 (South African) variants following two doses of the Pfizer/BioNTech COVID-19 vaccine, a new preprint from researchers in the UK Coronavirus Immunology Consortium and PITCH suggests.
 The work led by researchers from the University of Oxford is the first to look at the changes in T cell responses, alongside antibody responses to the new variant viruses after vaccination.
 Antibody responses were also high following two doses, however with less capacity to neutralise the recent variants.
 After only one dose of the vaccine, antibodies were not able to neutralise the B1.351 variant in a lab setting.

 While the rollout of COVID-19 vaccines is a positive step in defeating the pandemic, the emergence of new variants of SARS-CoV-2 remains a cause for concern.
 It is currently unclear what level of protection vaccines are able to provide against newer variants of the virus, as they were designed based on the original virus circulating in Spring 2020 and some of the variants have significant changes to binding sites such as the spike protein.
 The B1.1.7 (Kent) variant has become the dominant variant circulating in the UK in recent months, displacing the original virus of the first wave.
 A few cases of the B1.351 (South African) variant have also been found in the UK more recently.
 It is therefore important to assess the immune response generated following vaccination to these new variants.